vc-awesome/docs-learning/content/front-end/node.js/npm.md

 > Find newer versions of package dependencies than what your package.json allows

 https://github.com/raineorshine/npm-check-updates - *GitHub - raineorshine/npm-check-updates: Find newer versions of package dependencies than what your package.json allows*

+- 安装

+  `npm install -g npm-check-updates`

+- You're lookin' at it.

+  `ncu -h`

+  `ncu --help`

+- Output the version number of npm-check-updates.

+  `ncu -v`

+  `ncu -V`

+  `ncu --version`

+- Show all new dependencies ([excluding peerDependencies](https://github.com/raineorshine/npm-check-updates/issues/951)) for the project in the current directory.

+  `ncu`

+- Overwrite package file with upgraded versions instead of just outputting to console.

+  `ncu -u`

+  `ncu --upgrade`

+- Check global packages instead of in the current project.

+  `ncu -g`

 ## 常见问题